 The leading way to increase the return on investment is by managing and reducing the bounce rate.
 Keeping a track of the soft bounce and the hard bounce will increase the hygiene of the list to a great extent.
 A soft bounce can be due to a full inbox and the email can be resent to such email addresses.
 Whereas a hard bounce is a permanent delivery failure.
 As a marketer, the main aim is to reduce the hard bounce from the list.
 The internet service provider like a watch dog is always on a look for the number of hard bounces and uses it to determine the reputation of your email marketing.
 Therefore, managing and reducing the bounce rate is of prime importance.

 3. Remove the role accounts

 The role accounts form a large chunk of the email list and removing such accounts from the list is essential and beneficial.
-Role accounts such as info@ or support@ or any other name which is absurd, such as fools@ or abuse@ can be removed from to maintain the hygiene of the email list.
+Role accounts such as [email protected] or [email protected] or any other name which is absurd, such as [email protected] or [email protected] can be removed from to maintain the hygiene of the email list.